 According to Helen, “It's great to have a course that actively trains and encourages young members of the industry to become Assistant Directors.
 As we all know, the role of Assistant Director is essential to the smooth running of any production and the NFTS course gives the students opportunity to learn & train in all levels of the department.
 The students on the NFTS Diploma are ambitious, focused and hardworking.
 All of them have been keen to learn and welcome feedback, both good and critical.
 They have been a welcome addition when on work experience.

 She has the following advice for aspiring ADs: “Be prepared to work long hours & be prepared to work hard.
 Be friendly, polite, helpful, approachable, organised & thick skinned.
 Buy good comfy shoes & decent waterproofs.
 Observe, listen & learn from everyone around you, and don't worry if you make mistakes starting out.
 The best thing about mistakes is you learn from them - just don't repeat them!
 Oh and don't sit down on set!
 And put your phone away!”

 And on the highlights of working as an AD: “The sense of achievement when a plan comes together & when a challenging day runs smoothly!”

-For more information on the Assistant Directing and Floor Managing Diploma, which starts September 2017, and to apply, please visit www.nfts.co.uk/assistantdirecting
+For more information on the Assistant Directing and Floor Managing Diploma, and to apply, please visit www.nfts.co.uk/assistantdirecting